-It should not have an FDA logo imprinted on the mask.
-It is illegal to put the FDA logo on either the mask itself or its packaging.
+It can not have an FDA logo imprinted on the mask itself or its packaging.
+It is illegal to put the FDA logo on non-medical use respirators.

 The product certificate must include: product name, model specifications, batch number, production date, warranty date, technical standard, material and production manufacturer.
 Other information must be complete.

 The packaging must be retail packaging, not simple bulk packaging.
-Either a standard color bag or a standard carton marked for retail sale.
+Either a standard color bag or a standard carton marked for retail sale is OK.

-There is an unintended consequence of how seriously Chinese officials are taking fake masks.
-Because customs officials check exports, it is taking longer for real products to leave the country, too.
-We are working hard to get real, KN95 masks here and to our customers.
+There is an unintended consequence of how seriously Chinese officials take fake masks.
+Customs officials carefully check exports so it may take longer for real products to leave the country, too.
+We are working hard to deliver real KN95 masks to our customers.

 How can you ensure your mask actually offers protection?